JDiscordBots/Me-e--bypasser/README.md

-# Mee6 (premium level-role) bypasser
+# Mee6 (Premium Level-Role) Bypasser

 This Discord Bot bypasses a premium feature of the Bot Mee6, that you can use it for free.

-You can select roles, that are given to users that reach a certain Mee6-Level.
+You Can Select Roles, that are given to users that reach a certain Mee6-Level.

 * In order to add roles, you can send a message `mb!add <Level number> <Role ID>`
 * In order to remove roles, you can send a message `mb!remove <Level number>`